Rookie Alejandro Kirk has HR, 4 hits, Jays beat Yankees 11-5

 NO DOMINGO

-Manager Aaron Boone said RHP Domingo Germán will not join the Yankees for the postseason because German will not be able to get ready in time after being away from the team all year.
-German has missed the 2020 season while completing an 81-game ban for violating Major League Baseball’s domestic violence policy.
+Boone said RHP Domingo Germán will not join the Yankees for the postseason because Germán will not be able to get ready in time after completing an 81-game ban for violating Major League Baseball’s domestic violence policy.
 He also missed the final nine games of the 2019 regular season and all nine of New York’s postseason games.

 UP NEXT

 Yankees RHP Gerrit Cole (6-3, 3.00) will face Blue Jays RHP Tanner Roark (2-2, 6.41) on Tuesday.
-Boone said Cole will likely throw to catcher Kyle Higashioka instead of Gary Sanchez.
-Cole has a 3.91 ERA in 46 innings working with Sanchez, and a 0.90 ERA in 20 innings with Higashioka.
+Boone said Cole will likely throw to catcher Kyle Higashioka instead of Sánchez.
+Cole has a 3.91 ERA in 46 innings working with Sánchez and a 0.90 ERA in 20 innings with Higashioka.
 Cole and Higashioka have worked together in each of Cole’s past three starts.
 For Roark, it will be his third consecutive start against the Yankees.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports